sim0nlind/simonlind.com/README.md

 ### DIY

-If you're familiar with deploying Node applications, the built-in Remix app server is production-ready.
+If you're familiar with deploying Node applications, the built-in React Router app server is production-ready.

 Make sure to deploy the output of `npm run build`